 - Try using the humidex scale, developed by Canadian meterologists to measure the combined effects of warm temperatures and humidity on how hot people feel.

 - Make sure that your ventilation, heating and air conditioning systems are regularly inspected and tested for performance according to specifications for your building’s use and occupancy.

-Committing to improving air quality in your building can be a daunting task.
-If the epidemic in your building is getting out of control, getting the best possible air quality means working hand-in-hand with qualified professionals who understand and can service the equipment that moves the air.
+Improving air quality in your building means working hand-in-hand with qualified professionals who understand and can service the equipment that moves the air.
 A correctly designed and properly maintained HVAC system keeps humidity at correct levels.